zefanyakharisma-cell/International-Office-Website/README.md

 - **Animated Stat Counters** — Numbers count up when scrolled into view
 - **Flip Cards** — Hover-to-flip program cards (CSS 3D transforms)
 - **Program Type Selector** — Animated slide-in/out transitions for Joint vs Double Degree content
+- **OSE University Popup Cards** — Each university card on the Outbound Semester Exchange page is clickable and opens a detail popup with programs, description, duration, deadline, requirements, notes, and a website link; data is fetched from `/api/ose-programs` and merged by university name with the base partner list
+- **Admin OSE Manager** — A "Manage Universities" button in the admin FAB opens `ose-manager-modal`; admins can add custom university entries or edit/delete program details; saves to the `ose_programs` table via `/api/ose-programs`
+- **Internship Partner Filtering** — The Internship page splits partners into International/Domestic tabs with a live search input, domestic sub-type filter (International / National / Government / Education), partner count label, and a paginated "Show More" button
+- **Internship Opportunities CMS** — Admin-managed internship listings (position, company, apply link) stored in `internship_opportunities` table; admins add/edit/delete via `intern-form-modal`; displayed as cards below the partner grid on the Internship page
 - **International Partnership Modal** — Drill-down modal: continent → country → individual partner details, populated from `intlLogoFiles` in `main.js`
 - **International Partner Logo Carousel** — Auto-scrolling marquee of partner university logos on the International Partnership page
 - **Domestic Partnership Modal** — Institution detail modal with categorized partner cards and toggleable sections